darklang/docs/docs/your-first.md

 ![assets/gettingstarted/comparison.png](assets/gettingstarted/comparison.png)

 7. To see this work, it's helpful to have a recent request.
-If you paused in the tutorial, re-run the `HTTPClient::post` function from the REPL.
+If you paused in the tutorial, re-run the `HttpClient::post` function from the REPL.
 Then, when you place your cursor in `todayRequests` or `List::filter` you'll see a list of requests from the last 24 hours.

 ![assets/gettingstarted/todayrequest.png](assets/gettingstarted/todayrequest.png)